 St. Jude Children’s Research Hospital

 Founder Danny Thomas opened the doors to St. Jude in 1962 with the dream that “no child should die in the dawn of life."
 St. Jude leads some of the world’s most ambitious research programs in childhood cancer survivorship.
-St. Jude has the freedom to focus on making discoveries, backed by resources and support teams.
 The resources and core facilities at St. Jude are truly extraordinary.
 From state-of-the-art technologies to expert support, its shared resources are designed to expand the capabilities of each group, to pursue innovative ideas.

 The American Heart Association is a nonprofit organization in the United States that funds cardiovascular medical research, educates consumers on healthy living and fosters appropriate cardiac care in an effort to reduce disability and deaths caused by cardiovascular disease and stroke.
 The American Heart Association is a national voluntary health agency.
 They are known for publishing guidelines on cardiovascular disease and prevention, standards on basic life support, advanced cardiac life support, and pediatric advanced life support, and in 2014 issued its first guidelines for preventing strokes in women.
 They are known also for operating a number of highly visible public service campaigns starting in the 1970s, and also operate a number of fundraising events.